Those Darlins

-Those Darlins was a rock and roll band from Nashville, Tennessee, active between 2006 and 2016.
+Those Darlins was an American rock and roll band from Nashville, Tennessee, active from 2006 to 2016.
 The group has released three albums, their alt-country-leaning self-titled debut Those Darlins in 2009, the garage rock influenced Screws Get Loose in 2011, and the more classic rock and roll Blur the Line in 2013.
-The band also owns and operates its own record label, Oh Wow Dang Records.
+The band also owns and operates its own record label Oh Wow Dang Records.
 The band entered into a hiatus in 2016.